Best Exams for Study Abroad - IELTS, TOEFL, PTE, GRE 2026

 Required: TOEFL or IELTS (if English isn't your first language)

-Optional but Advantageous: SAT Subject Tests (being phased out but still valuable for engineering/science programs), AP (Advanced Placement) exams for college credit and scholarship consideration
+Optional but Advantageous: SAT Subject Tests (being phased out but still valuable for engineering/science programs), AP (Advanced Placement) exams for college credit and scholarship consideration.

 2. For the United Kingdom